openaps/docs/docs/docs/Customize-Iterate/bluetooth-tethering-edison.md

 <TR><TH>Xiaomi Mi Mix 2 with LineageOS 15.1<TD>Yes<TD>Excellent connectivity - has worked almost flawlessly with tethering.
 Battery life has also been very good.<TD>Works brilliantly with xDrip+ and G6 - capture rate typically more than 95%.
 <TR><TH>Nokia 2.1 with Android 8.1 Oreo Go Edition<TD>Yes<TD>Excellent bluetooth tethering to cellular network.
 No noted network drops.
 Works excellent as an offline option with XDripAPS.
 Awesome battery life(4000mAH)<TD>Works well with Dexcom G5 and xDrip.
 No issues with compatibility.
 Generally 95%+ capture rate.
 <TR><TH>OnePlus 6 (A6003) with OxygenOS 9.0 <TD>Yes<TD>Excellent connectivity - Tethering has been good and picks up right away.
 Battery life very good and really fast charge.<TD>xDrip+ w/ G5 - capture rates generally better than 98% on current nightlies.
+<TR><TH>Samsung S10/S10e with Android Pie<TD>Not on TMobile Native<TD>Both the S10 and S10e are fully capable of bluetooth pairing and tethering, but unlike Verizon, T-Mobile deprovisions bluetooth tethering for unknown and inexplicable reasons.
+On all of their phones as far as we know.<TD>Verizon and OEM Unlocked phones may work.

 </TABLE>

 **********************************************************************************************